-To measure success in any carbon efficiency project or purchase carbon offsets, one needs to calculate the carbon emissions of the activities to be made carbon neutral.
+To measure success in any carbon efficiency project or to purchase carbon offsets, one needs to calculate the carbon emissions of the activities to be made carbon neutral.
 This allows the greatest gains to be identified and clear operational boundaries to be set (i.e., where an institution or individual should take responsibility for the associated carbon footprint from activities and services).
 Although this is voluntary, it is important that clear boundaries be set from the beginning so that targets can be achieved.

-Energy use from fossil fuels for buildings and transportation is the greatest single source of anthropogenic CO2 emissions.
+Energy use from fossil fuels for buildings and transportation is the greatest single source of anthropogenic CO2 emissions for ESSP activities.
 Calculation methods to determine the climate impact of activities focus on megawatt hours of electricity consumed for stationary energy production and distance travelled for transport.
-These simple inputs yield a variety of results, however, depending on the calculation parameters.
+These simple inputs yield a variety of results depending on the calculation parameters.
 One of the criteria in selecting an offset provider is that their calculators are reliable, accurate and relatively transparent.
+Choosing a provider using a top standard is not a guarantee but increases the chances they offer a comprehensive calculator.

 The most common publicly available carbon calculators are online aviation impact tools.
 Because they apply to a particular flight which is a discreet event, they set their own boundaries and are relatively simple to use.
 For impacts other than transport, the amount of energy used becomes the input.
 Calculations of tonnes of carbon dioxide equivalent (tCO2-e) for an event are estimated in kilowatt hours per day multiplied by an emissions factor for energy generation in that country.
+General calculators which will estimate emissions from activities other than flying are also available online and from carbon offset providers.

 In Working 9-5 on Climate Change: An Office Guide, the World Resources Institute (WRI) provides detailed and practical advice, starting with the appointment of a responsible person, the apportioning of resources, the explicit support of senior management to undertake an assessment of the carbon footprint and opportunities for reducing it.
 WRI determined that 50 per cent of its emissions in 2001 came from electricity use followed by 30 per cent from air travel and the rest from employee commuting and paper use (Pino 2002).
-(See section 9.3 for the carbon budget of the GCP for 2006.)
+(See section 9.3 for the carbon budget of the GCP for 2006).